-A layer of special epithelial cells helps protect the intestines.
+A layer of special epithelial cells line the intestinal tract.
 These cells link together by connecting to tight junction proteins, which act as gateways between the intestines and the bloodstream.
 Part of their job is to allow vital nutrients to pass while protecting the body from compounds that could cause disease.
 If a malfunction affects the tight junctions, a person can develop intestinal hyperpermeability or leaky gut.
+It's important to note that the concept of a leaky gut as a cause of disease is more theoretical than scientifically proven at this point.

-Many symptomatic conditions of leaky gut affect the stomach and bowels and general digestion.
+Many symptomatic conditions affect the stomach and bowels and general digestion.
 Most of these symptoms also cause nausea and similar issues.
+Below are some of the more common conditions that affect the stomach and intestinal tract.
+However, these conditions may not be linked with a leaky gut and have other causes.

 Receive updates on the latest news and alerts straight to your inbox.